An Online Course for Aspiring EcoSattvas

 With the unprecedented uncertainty we are facing, many of us are feeling on edge.
 That makes sense for in many ways, humanity is at an edge.
 Though we may hold that edge differently, some of us adjusted and actively engaged, others brand new to the topic and still acclimating, with the support of Dharma and community, we can come together at our respective edges to meet all that arises in us and discover an authentic way forward.

-A new EcoSattva Training will be available this fall.
-The latest version not only has new content and new presenters but has changed in form.
+A new EcoSattva Training will soon be available.
+This latest version not only has new content and new presenters but has changed in form.
 The course has been specifically designed to support self-paced and self-scheduled participation with shorter core session videos and more resources for contemplation and interacting with one another.
-Ideally experienced in small groups, either in-person or online, you can start the six module course at any time and move through at your own pace.
+Ideally experienced in small groups, either in-person or online, you can start the eight module course at any time and move through at your own pace.
 Then join the monthly live sessions to connect with the global community of registered EcoSattvas in training, no matter where each is in the course.

 We’ll try to answer your basic questions on this page and keep it updated with the all the latest details.